Table of Contents

 Statesian ban attempts

-With the platform's rise in 2019, a number of Statesian conservatives, some backed by Meta Platforms,20)21) began demanding investigations of TikTok22) and the Trump administration considered a ban unless they divested.
-Trump would sign Executive Order 13942 on August 6, 2020, but it was taken to court, given an injunction,23) then dropped as Biden signed Executive Order 14034 on June 9, 2021.24)
+As the platform rose in 2019, several Statesian conservatives, some backed by Meta Platforms,20)21) began to demand investigations of TikTok.22) Under the Trump administration, TikTok was pressured to divest as Trump signed EO 13942 on August 6, 2020, but this was taken to court, given an injunction,23) then dropped as the Biden administration repealed it by signing EO 14034 on June 9, 2021.24)

 Notes